ImmutableSpirit/task_manager/README.md

     ```bash
     cd task_manager

-3. Navigate to the Project Directory:
+3. Create a Virtual Environment (if it’s not already there):
     ```bash
-    cd task_manager

-4. Create a Virtual Environment (if it’s not already there):
-    ```bash
     python3 -m venv myenv

-5. Activate the Virtual Environment:
+4. Activate the Virtual Environment:
     - For Linux/macOS:
         ```bash
         cd task_manager